 “…unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.”

-Harassment may be a single act or persistent behaviour and will amount to unlawful discrimination if it relates to one of the nine protected characteristics under the Equality Act:
+Harassment may be a single act or persistent behaviours and will amount to unlawful discrimination if it relates to one of the nine protected characteristics under the Equality Act:

 LSME also finds harassment relating to caring responsibilities, gender identity and working status (i.e. working part-time) unacceptable.
 The Protection from Harassment Act 1997 also makes harassment potentially a criminal offence and gives the harassed party the right to legal redress.
-Behaviours that constitutes types of harassment covered by this law.
+Behaviours that constitute types of harassment covered by this law: